Heuristics on pairing-friendly abelian varieties: A heuristic asymptotic formula for a fixed CM-type

-We deduce that the action of $\pi$ on $A[r]$ is semi-simple, so that $1$-eigenspace of $\pi$ in $A[r]$ is of dimension at least two.
+where for each $i$, $A[\gr_i]$ denotes the subgroup of $A[r]$ killed by all the elements of $\gr_i$.
+We deduce that the action of $\pi$ on $A[r]$ is semi-simple, so that the $1$-eigenspace of $\pi$ in $A[r]$ viewed as a $\bF_r$-vector space is of dimension at least two.
 It follows that $r^2$ necessarily divides the order of $A(\bF_q)$.
-Thus the assumption made in the argument leading up to (\ref{Kfixedestimate}) that we can ignore cases where $r^2$ divides the order $A(\bF_q)$ is not justified when $k=1$. \end{remark}
+Thus the assumption made in the study of Estimate~\ref{Kfixedestimate} that we can ignore cases where $r^2$ divides the order $A(\bF_q)$ is not justified when $k=1$. \end{remark}

-\begin{remark} In cryptographical applications, the abelian varieties used are in practice jacobians of curves.
-In genus two, a complete characterisation of the characteristic polynomials for which the corresponding isogeny class contains jacobians is given in \cite{HNR} \end{remark}